Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: System Model

 \section{System Model}

-Consider an EH wireless communication system where a source node $\textrm{S}$ is communicating with a destination node $\textrm{D}$ in the presence of a passive eavesdropping node $\textrm{E}$, as illustrated in Fig.~\ref{fig_system}.
-We assume that both nodes $\textrm{S}$ and $\textrm{D}$ are equipped with an EH device, whereas node $\textrm{E}$ is equipped with a regular power supply from the traditional power grid.
+Consider an EH wireless communication system where a source node $\textrm{S}$ is communicating with a destination node $\textrm{D}$ in the presence of a passive eavesdropping node $\textrm{E}$, as illustrated in Fig. \ref{fig_system}.
+We assume that both nodes $\textrm{S}$ and $\textrm{D}$ are equipped with an EH device that contains a rechargeable battery with limited storage capacity, whereas node $\textrm{E}$ is equipped with a regular power supply from the traditional power grid.
 Furthermore, node $\textrm{D}$ operates in a full-duplex mode, and nodes S and E operate in a half-duplex mode.
 The full-duplex mode enables node D to receive data from node $\textrm{S}$ and simultaneously perform jamming attacks on node $\textrm{E}$.
 Simultaneous jamming attack causes self-interference to signal reception at node $\textrm{D}$.
-We assume that a mechanism for self-interference cancellation (SIC) is in-place at node D; however, residual self-interference remains and is captured through a factor $0\leq \alpha \leq 1$, where $\alpha=1$ implies no SIC is performed and $\alpha=0$ indicates SI is canceled completely.
+We assume that a mechanism for self-interference cancellation (SIC) is in-place at node D; however, residual self-interference remains and is captured through a factor $0\leq \alpha \leq 1$, where $\alpha=1$ implies no SIC is performed and $\alpha=0$ indicates SI is canceled completely \cite{insoo2019FD}.
+We assume that a central processing unit (CPU) exists in the network which has access to global channel state and battery state information, and performs power allocation decisions with the help of this information.

-Transmission occurs in a time-slotted manner over the period of $K$ time slots (TSs), and each TS is indexed by $k \in \mathcal{K} = \{0,1,2,\ldots, K-1\}$.
-The TSs have identical duration of $T_s$ seconds.
-The transmission duration is $T_x\leq T_s$ seconds within each TS.
+Transmission occurs in a time-slotted manner over the period of $K$ time slots (TSs), and each TS is indexed by $k \in \mathcal{K} = \{0,1,\ldots, K-1\}$.
+The TSs have an identical duration of $T_s$ seconds \cite{wong2012ICC, wong2014joint, dohler2013learning, Octavia2019}.
+We assume that \textrm{S} has a sufficient amount of data available for transmission in each TS.
 Since EH nodes are susceptible to physical destruction or hardware failure, we assume the network lifetime $K$ is a random variable.
 Let $\Gamma \in [0,1)$ be the probability that the network remains operational throughout a given TS enduring physical damage or hardware malfunctions, where $\Gamma$ is constant for each of TS.
 Accordingly, the network lifetime $K$ can be modeled as a geometrically distributed random variable with mean $1/(1-\Gamma)$ \cite{wong2014joint, dohler2013learning}.